wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/21-foreign-office-minutes-by-waterfield-warner-cable-and-peck.md

 ---
+doc_date: '1963-07-08'
+doc_num: 21
+doc_order: 21
+naa_refs:
+- naa_barcode: 0
+  naa_control_symbol: ''
+  naa_series: ''
+  reference: '[UKNA: FO 371/173522, Z21/2]'
-title: "21 FOREIGN OFFICE MINUTES BY WATERFIELD, WARNER, CABLE AND PECK"
+title: FOREIGN OFFICE MINUTES BY WATERFIELD, WARNER, CABLE AND PECK
-volume: "Volume 27: Australia and the United Kingdom, 1960–1975"
+vol_full_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
-doc_id: 9888
 vol_id: 27
-doc_date: 1963-07-08
+vol_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
 ---

-# 21 FOREIGN OFFICE MINUTES BY WATERFIELD, WARNER, CABLE AND PECK

-UKNA: FO 371/173522, Z21/2

 London, 17 June– 8 July 1963

 Confidential

  ****

 South-East Asia Defence: Australian Policy

 This intervention by Mr de Zulueta is rather odd.
-1 But although there have been ANZAM meetings since Aug ’62, as far as I know there has been no ‘joint study of defence problems in the area’ by all three powers.
+[1](#f1) But although there have been ANZAM meetings since Aug ’62, as far as I know there has been no ‘joint study of defence problems in the area’ by all three powers.

 As I have minuted on other pp. we ourselves are in no position militarily to formulate any requirements in Australia; and, politically, we have been very cagey about taking anything but a very guarded initiative with Mr Menzies (Rumours of ‘scuttle’ etc).